-We are grateful to Per Austrin and Mikael Goldmann for generous feedback during various stages of this work, and to Gunnar Kreitz for quickly spotting some bugs in a preliminary version of the blobpebble game.
-Also, we would like to thank Paul Beame and Maria Klawe for valuable correspondence concerning their work, Nathan Segerlind for comments and pointers regarding clause learning, and Eli Ben-Sasson for stimulating discussions about proof complexity in general and the problems in Section 10 in particular.
+We are thankful to Per Austrin and Mikael Goldmann for generous feedback during various stages of this work, and to Gunnar Kreitz for quickly spotting some bugs in a preliminary version of the blob-pebble game.
+Also, we would like to thank Paul Beame and Maria Klawe for valuable correspondence concerning their work, Nathan Segerlind for comments and pointers regarding clause learning, and Eli Ben-Sasson for stimulating discussions about proof complexity in general and the problems in Section 9 in particular.
+Finally, we gratefully acknowledge the thoughtful comments of the anonymous reviewers and the patient and meticulous work of the Theory of Computing editors, which helped us to improve the presentation considerably.